 SuperProf was founded in 2013 by Wilfred Granier and Yann Leguillon.
 Currently, headquarters are in Paris, France.

-SuperProf is an online teaching resource that brings together over 19 million tutors that can help students in every discipline to perform better at it.
+SuperProf is an online teaching resource that brings together over 19 million tutors who can help students in every discipline perform better.
 In SuperProf, you can study anything from becoming a web designer or Linux expert to a proficient upright bass, violin, guitar, piano, or oboe player, among thousands of other categories.

 Speaking about double bass or upright bass specifically, the number of tutors ascends to over 350 worldwide.
 Furthermore, since students are the ones rating tutors for their performance, you can choose to have your lessons with five-star tutors only, go for an adventure with a new member, or even find a profile that exactly fits your needs.
 Also, price-wise, you'll have a plethora of options to choose from, depending on your budget.

 Finally, SuperProf is a great platform for those who like variety and many options.
 That being said, the number of teachers to choose from might be overwhelming for some.

 Bradley Laird founded his school in 1982.
 Currently, headquarters are in Joplin, Missouri.